IAB

 Faculty Advisory Board

 Chaired by Hillary Rodham Clinton, IGP’s Faculty Advisory Board comprises a diverse, interdisciplinary group of faculty whose work spans SIPA’s collective expertise.
-The Board governs IGP by helping set its policy agenda, selecting Distinguished Fellows, and providing guidance on programming and editorial products.
-All members of the Advisory Board are also IGP Affiliated Faculty members.
+The Board helps set its policy agenda, contributes to the selection of Distinguished Fellows, and provides ongoing guidance on programming and policy impact work.

 Keren Yarhi-Milo is the dean of Columbia University’s School of International and Public Affairs and the Adlai E. Stevenson Professor of International Relations.
 An expert in international security, crisis decision-making, and political psychology, Dean Yarhi-Milo is also an award-winning scholar with an extensive record of leadership and service at SIPA and Columbia, where she holds a professorship of political science and public and international affairs.
 Read Full Bio »